-Alaska Statutes sections 41.15.010 - 41.15.240 mandate the Department of Natural Resources to manage the wildland fire program for the State of Alaska.
+Alaska Statutes sections 41.15.010 - 41.15.240 (PDF) mandate the Division of Forestry to manage the wildland fire program for the State of Alaska.
 Statute 41.15.010 addresses "protection from wildland fire and other destructive agents, commensurate with the values at risk, on land that is owned privately, by the state, or by a municipality."

-Alaska State House Bill 395 signed on May 4, 2005 defines the official Alaska Fire Season as April 1 to August 31; this was incorporated into state law under statute 41.15.050.
+Alaska State House Bill 395, signed on May 4, 2005, defines the official Alaska Fire Season as April 1 through August 31.
+This was incorporated into state law under statute 41.15.050.

-In 2018, the Alaska State Legislature updated and approved House Bill 355 which brought additional changes, revisions and updates to the existing Alaska wildland fire protection laws.
-Statutory changes went in effect on January 1, 2019 with regulatory changes and the implementation of a new minor offense bail schedule, to follow on June 1st, 2019.
-Links to the updated statutes and regulations can be found on the Alaska Division of Forestry webpage- (http://forestry.alaska.gov/).
+In 2018, the Alaska State Legislature updated and approved Alaska State House Bill 355 which brought additional changes, revisions and updates to the existing Alaska wildland fire protection laws.
+Statutory changes went in effect on January 1, 2019, with regulatory changes and the implementation of a new minor offense bail schedule following on June 1, 2019.
+Links to the updated statutes and regulations can be found on the Alaska Division of Forestry webpage.